dsambrano/good_coding_practices/_posts/series/git/2022-10-11-draft-github.md

 So you have full access to all your repo's history in a easily viewable way.
 In line with this, it has built in ways to allow people to make comments and changes to your code.

-Additionally, if someone else needs to see your code and its on DropBox/Drive, you need to add their email to grant them access (of course sometimes there are mishaps and you don't give them edit access so there is back and forth).
+Additionally, if someone else needs to see your code and its on DropBox/Drive, you need to add their email to grant them access (of course sometimes there are mishaps and you don't give them full access so there is back and forth).
 Now if this happens on a relatively recent project, you are likely to still have access to your email, but what if you moved and don't have that email anymore?
 Or what if your extra storage was tied to the fact that you your DropBox/Drive was connected to your school account?
 Well then all the collaborators have to be moved over to still have access.

 In contrast, on GitHub, your account is independent of your instituition, so you will always have access, so there is no need to deal with this headache.
 And if someone else wants to download the code, they can just do it.
 No need to ask you for permission they simpley find the repo (either from GitHub directly or from your publication) and download the repo.
 No asking for permission and waiting for a response, which let's be honest is already outdated anyways, they just download it.

 To be clear, I am not saying you should never use DropBox/Drive, they have their use cases.
-I'm simply noting that, when it comes to code, `git`/GitHub were designed to handle this issues and the clear best choice.
+I'm simply noting that, when it comes to code, `git`/GitHub were designed to handle this issues and are by far the clear best choice.

 ## GitHub Example